 Back pain is one of the most common complaints that pain doctors hear every year.
 In fact, there are about 80% of people in the world who frequently wonder what to do for back pain, as it may occur through a gradual build-up or a sudden onset of excruciating pain.

 Contrary to popular belief, back pain is not only a result of bad posture, of going to sleep in a bad position, or of the mattress being too stiff.
 There are several factors that can contribute to back pain, and chronic back pain symptoms may include muscle ache, stabbing or shooting pain, pain radiating down the leg, and pain that grows worse when one lifts, bends, stands, or walks.

-Regardless of what is behind your back pain problem, our health care specialists at AZ Pain Medicine Clinic can help you raise your quality of life with our back pain management services that have provided relief to a lot of patients who suffered from back pain.
+Regardless of what is behind your back pain problem, our health care specialists at AZ Pain Medicine Clinic can help you raise your quality of life with our back pain management treatments that have provided relief to a lot of patients who suffered from back pain.

 Back pain, also known as thoracic pain, is a harrowing and complicated experience.
 It refers to the strong trauma that a patient feels between the neck and lower back.
 Most often, it is an excruciating or persistent discomfort that flares up and subsides, only to suddenly flare up after a few days or weeks with a newfound intensity.

 Depending on the intensity and manageability of the type of back pain you’re experiencing, you can completely eliminate or just tolerate the source of your pain.